Contributors:Lindsay Murphy

 Beyond Lecture: Active Learning in Digital Class Meetings

-Student feedback indicates that when synchronous class time is heavily lecture-oriented, students are less likely to attend class in-person (Attend Anywhere) or even remotely (Online – Scheduled Meetings or Hybrid).
+Student feedback indicates that when synchronous class time is heavily lecture-oriented, students are less motivated to attend remotely.
 As you plan teaching strategies, remember to factor in what you know about your particular group of students and any technological or logistical constraints.

 Among the many teaching strategies to consider, this handful may be particularly well suited to the constraints and capacities of digital class meetings: